Small Texas border town is route to US for migrant children - WTMJ

 “It’s difficult to begin from zero (in Honduras) with what you earn there,” he said.

 At the river, a lull set in after the initial rush.
-CBP reported that it took 681 unaccompanied children into custody Wednesday.
-That total excludes Mexicans, who are typically retuned immediately.
+CBP reported that it took 681 unaccompanied children into custody Wednesday, a total that excludes Mexicans, who are typically returned immediately.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.